"For every minute spent in organizing, an hour is earned.”

-School paperwork breeds faster and in greater quantities than rabbits.
+School-related paperwork breeds faster than rabbits.

 Navigating the special education system is stressful on its own.
 While being organized won't eliminate the stress, it will tilt it toward resting between the stressful and stress-free zones.

 One day you have a few sheets, the next day, you're fifteen years down the road, with a few dozen binders stuffed with paperwork.
 Death by paperwork isn't the way to go, so file everything that comes in when it comes in, rather than saving it for later.

 Some parents organize documents by year.
 I ditched that approach at the outset, because it meant carrying dozens of folders to each meeting.